top of page

 PAHs & VOCs

 Fires, whether wildfires or structural, produce various harmful pollutants, notably polycyclic aromatic hydrocarbons (PAHs) and volatile organic compounds (VOCs).
 These substances pose significant health risks and environmental challenges.
-The article provides an in-depth understanding of PAHs and VOCs, their formation during fires, their impact on health and the environment, necessary personal protective equipment (PPE), and their persistence in the environment.
+The information below is to help understand what PAHs and VOCs are, their formation during fires, their impact on health and the environment, and their persistence in the environment.

 • PAHs (Polycyclic Aromatic Hydrocarbons):